-The EASIEST way is by using ImageColorPicker.com — simply upload the image and then click on various parts of the image.
-The free program will tell you the exact hex code, it’s SO easy.
+The EASIEST way is by using ImageColorPicker.com.
+Upload the image and then click on various parts of the image to generate the hex code.
+It’s SO easy.

 Printables or holiday products have a little more flexibility, but social media is where having a branded appearance is most important.

-Choosing the right colors and incorporating patterns that pair well with your brand can give your holiday color palette that extra kick!
+Choosing the right seasonal colors and incorporating patterns that pair well with your brand can give your holiday color palette that extra kick!